da4all/da4all.github.io/_cards/data-ethics-society.md

 title: "Data, Ethics, and Society"

 teaser: >
-   This section of the open access book,  Making Sense of Digital Humanities, offers a variety of readings that discuss ethical concerns related to data, technology, and communities.
+   This section of the open access book, <i>Making Sense of Digital Humanities</i>, offers a variety of readings that discuss ethical concerns related to data, technology, and communities.
 Themes include but are not limited to: data and race, data and discrimination, algorithms and oppression, and coded biases.

 keywords:
   - "Data Ethics"